 Pussy Willow: Fast Growing Bushes That Herald Spring

 I remarked on Page 1 that forsythia heralds the spring.
 Well, in a clear case of botanical one-ups-manship, pussy willow tries to do forsythia one better: it whispers spring thoughts long before forsythia does, when spring's future arrival is still just an unfounded rumor.
 What pussy willow lacks in colorfulness (whitish catkins and rather uninteresting foliage) it more than makes up for in other ways.
+Another willow shrub that grows quickly is Flamingo Japanese willow.
 To learn more about pussy willow, click the link below:

 Loropetalum: Fast Growing Bushes of the Southeast

 I don't mean to suggest that loropetalum is somehow restricted to the American Southeast, but that region may well be considered its "capital" in the New World, where it is evergreen and an immensely popular plant.
 To learn more about loropetalum, click the link below: